York College tells students to stay alert after second robbery, shooting near campus

 YORK, Pa.
 (WHTM) – Police say a York College student was shot during a robbery near campus.
 It is the second robbery in the area in the past two days.

-College officials sent out a warning for students to stay alert until the suspects are caught.
+College officials sent out a warning urging students to stay alert until the suspects are caught.

-Police are looking for suspects, who they say fled into York City.
-They’re not sure if this crime is connected to Thursday’s robbery.
+Police are looking for suspects they say fled into York.
+They’re not sure if this crime is connected to a robbery on Thursday.

 The student sustained non-life-threatening injuries and is in stable condition.